Welcome to the Bathford Parish Council Website

 Minutes of Council meetings can be seen on this website, on the Council noticeboards in the village and in the shop.
 The notice boards are next to the Dovers Lane postbox near the shop and on the corner between 36 and 37 Meadow Park.

-The clerk to the council is Judith Abbott and we can be contacted by email, post or telephone and details can be found on our Contact Us page.
+The clerk to the council is Jon Cooper and we can be contacted by email, post or telephone and details can be found on our Contact Us page.
 To reduce spam there are no email addresses on this website so please use the contact page to make the initial approach but please remember to leave your postal or email address or a telephone number to enable us to reply.

 NEW small electrical recycling collection starts 18 February 2013